timdoherty/front-end-test-driven-development-v2/README.md

 - High level test cases written in plain english (BDD-style)
 - Write a comment component using "Test Driven Component Development" (TDCD)
 - Repeat the TDD cycle

+## Step 13

+### Recap: What did we learn?
+- Component behavior and logic can be built using TDD agnostic of presentational concerns

+### Objective
+Now that we've refactored our original search result component into a reusable preview component, let's build a connected list container for related videos

+### TODO:
+- High level test cases written in plain english (BDD-style)
+- Write a connected related videos list component using "Test Driven Component Development" (TDCD)
+- Repeat the TDD cycle